SmileGuide/mywebsite/content/blogs/summary-outlook/index.en.md

 ## The Future of This Site

 Over the past year, academic pressures and boarding school life left little time for site maintenance, resulting in a nearly year-long hiatus.
 Starting in June, the site will resume **regular updates**.
 I'll share insights on music theory, arrangement, and mixing.
 After entering university, I'll transform this into a **tech-focused blog** documenting my learning journey.
-The "Shuoshuo" section will be retired—life updates will migrate to NetEase Cloud notes and Bilibili {{<blackbox>}}BB space 🐕{{</blackbox>}} dynamics.
+The "Shuoshuo" section will be retired—life updates will migrate to NetEase Cloud notes and Bilibili {{<blackbox>}}BB Zone 🐕{{</blackbox>}} dynamics.

 As an amateur producer, I'll maintain a separate online identity.
 To prepare for potential visibility, this update removes real names and personal details{{<blackbox>}}(anti-doxxing measures){{</blackbox>}}.
 The placeholder name "Karlukle"{{<blackbox>}}(awkward and meaningless){{</blackbox>}} will eventually be replaced by my producer alias.
 The domain name will change accordingly.